Subscribe to our blog

 The biggest benefit of developing a mobile app in-house is having flexibility with revisions.
 The drawback to this situation is that you can spend countless hours tweaking, modifying and second-guessing product decisions without making meaningful progress.

 When you work with an agency, there’s typically a set budget, and with this budget come constraints.
 You’re typically allowed a certain number of revisions and rounds of feedback at each step of the process.
 If you go beyond the set number of revisions, you’ll see an increase in the budget.
+Since the cost to build an app can vary depending on the needs of the project, this can quickly become a dealbreaker.
 Some agencies embrace an Agile methodology where you pay the agency for a set number of sprints as opposed to fixed scope, this offers more flexibility and more accurate estimates.

 The opposite approach is leveraging an in-house team built from the ground up.
 In-house teams are on payroll, so there are no financial consequences if your team can’t make a decision.
 As a result, you might run into a challenge of actually launching your app on time while paying their salary regardless of any delays in the timeline.

-Most app design agencies and app development agencies have teams of designers, developers, quality assurance engineers, and product managers who have worked together on multiple projects.
+Most iOS app development and Android development agencies have teams of designers, developers, quality assurance engineers, and product managers who have worked together on multiple projects.
 Even if you already have one or two people on your team who have mobile experience, it’s likely the people you bring in to fill the gaps have never worked with your team before.
 As such, you’ll go through the growing pains that come with getting a new team on the same page.
 The team will need to learn each other’s strengths and weaknesses—things an agency team would already be familiar with.

 An outsourced team likely specializes in mobile and will therefore have a greater understanding of the space than a generalist.
 The best app agencies use a variety of strategies to gain a better understanding of the app requirements, primary goals and priority features.
 From there, more experienced teams can leverage existing industry experience and the latest trends to offer a perspective that only comes from focus.